Polymyxin B: Mechanism of action

-Removal of the hydrophobic tail of polymyxin B yields polymyxin nonapeptide (PMBN), which still binds to LPS, but no longer kills the bacterial cell.
+Removal of the hydrophobic tail of polymyxinB yields polymyxin nonapeptide (PMBN), which still binds to LPS, but no longer kills the bacterial cell.
 However, it still detectably increases the permeability of the bacterial cell wall to other antibiotics, indicating that it still causes some degree of membrane disorganization.

 Mixture composition

-Polymyxin B is composed of polymyxins B1, B1-I, B2, B3, and B6.
+PolymyxinB is composed of polymyxins B1, B1-I, B2, B3, and B6.
 Polymyxins B1 and B2 are considered major components.
 These related components are structurally identical with the exception of a variable fatty acid group on each fraction.
 Results from in vitro studies have shown marginal differences in MIC data when comparing the fractions.

 Research application

-Polymyxin B is also used to induce envelope stress in order to study the organisms' response to such stress.
+PolymyxinB is also used to induce envelope stress in order to study the organisms' response to such stress.
 Polymyxin envelope stress assays such as this have been used for the study of small RNA (sRNA) responses in Salmonella enterica.